CoffeeSwed/RustSecureMessanger/README.md

 # Notes
 1. The server must start before the client!
-2. BigNumContext is used to calculate big numbers efficently, uses the cheats included in Crypto 101 i guess.
-3.  openssl::dh::Dh::get_2048_256() -- Instance used to generate keys, generates a DH instance that has the parameters modulous p given and base g.
+2. Diffie–Hellman key exchange algorithm is used for the key exchange.
-4. Generate a private key and public key based on the p and g.
+3. Generate a private key and public key based on the p and g.
-5. Compute key after getting client -> (g^clients private key)^our private key == shared secret
+4. Compute key after getting client -> (g^clients private key)^our private key == shared secret
-6. Passes the key to the argon2id function which is used as a KDF -> Parameters pulled from https://en.wikipedia.org/wiki/Argon2 Has to be 32 at memory size since this is the amount of bytes the KDF function creates and uses
+5. Passes the key to the argon2id function which is used as a KDF.
-7. When the iv has been used, generate a new IV using the cryptographically secure StdRng provided in the library https://docs.rs/rand/latest/rand/
+6. When the iv has been used, the program generates a new IV using the cryptographically secure StdRng provided in the library https://docs.rs/rand/latest/rand/